Tips on Preparing For the New Year

 - Don’t doubt what you can do, and make steps to get there.
 Have faith in yourself.
 There are plenty of sayings about being able to do whatever you put your mind to – for good reason.
 If you really want to achieve something, you can do it.
 It might mean you modify your goal to fit your lifestyle and abilities better, but there’s nothing wrong with that.
 Whether you want to learn to play an instrument, buy a new house, or run a mile, it can all be done.
 Maybe it won’t be done quickly, but you can do it.
 Set up a plan and outline the steps it’ll take you to achieve it and start at the beginning.

 - Write a list in order to keep yourself honest.
 Write all of this down.
 Accountability is huge when it comes to just about anything you’re working toward.
-Write your 2021 goals down now and keep them in a place that you’ll always see.
+Write down your 2022 goals now and keep them in a place that you’ll always see.
 Don’t hide them!
 This way they’ll always be in your head as something to work toward.
 You can also incentivize your goals (if the actual achievement isn’t enough).
 Write your rewards down with your goals so you know what you’re working towards.

 - Try new things that aren’t in your wheelhouse.
 Trying something new can be scary, but it can also be incredibly rewarding.
 After you’ve set your standard goals for the year, try to come up with something that feels like a real stretch because it’s not something you’d ever considered.
 It can be something really simple like teaching yourself how to make a layup or it could be something really ambitious like learning how to ride a motorcycle.
 The options are endless!